Caltech-IPAC/firefly_client/doc/index.rst

     fc.fetch_table(file_on_server=tval, tbl_id='invisible-table')

 If the table does not contain celestial coordinates recognized by Firefly, the image overlay will not appear.
-Alternatively, `is_catalog=False` can be specified:
+BUt if you specifically do not want the table overlaid on the image, `is_catalog=False` can be specified:

 .. code-block:: py